protViz/prora/README.md

 running ora or gsea on lists of proteinidentifiers

-This package also provides executable R script files which can be run on windows an linux as follows:
+This package also provides executable R script files which can be run on windows or linux as follows:

 # Webgestalt ORA